-Times Sessions Speakers Room 9:00 to 9:30 Registration & Tea/Coffee Sallis Benney Theatre 9:30 to 10:30 Keynote Lecture Carolyn Steedman Sallis Benney Making Something: Making History: The Poetics of Doing Theatre Session 4 Dionysios Kapsaskis 10:45 to 12:00 Translation in the Creative Industries: Issues and Methods ТВС A Film of Philosophy: Art's non-standard thinking John Ó Maoilearca ТВС Catch up for NPIF students Harriet Hawkins ТВС Time Management Trevor Bibic ТВС Student-led conference Polly Hember, Chloe Lee ТВС Session 5 Suzanne Rowland 12:00 to 13:15 Storytelling as a research method ТВС National Knowledge Transfer Programme Harry Kerr (AHRC) ТВС Sound Knowledge: Podcasting Praxis and Questions of Aurality/Orality in Dario Llinares ТВС Research Methodologies Optimising your Resilience Trevor Bibic ТВС 13:15 to 14:30 Lunch & Feedback Questionnaires Main Building Café and Canteen area Student Funding Drop-in Jane Gawthrope and Carol Hughes Main Building M2 CV 1-to-1 Harriet Hawkins, Jay Willink + ?
+Times Sessions Speakers Room 9:00 to 9:30 Registration & Tea/Coffee Sallis Benney Theatre 9:30 to 10:30 Keynote Lecture Carolyn Steedman Sallis Benney Making Something: Making History: The Poetics of Doing Theatre Session 4 Dionysios Kapsaskis 10:45 to 12:00 Translation in the Creative Industries: Issues and Methods TBC The British Library: An introduction to our research resources and placement opportunities James Perkins and Claudia Treacher ТВС Catch up for NPIF students Harriet Hawkins ТВС Time Management Trevor Bibic ТВС Student-led conference Polly Hember, Chloe Lee ТВС Session 5 Suzanne Rowland 12:00 to 13:15 Storytelling as a research method ТВС National Knowledge Transfer Programme Harry Kerr (AHRC) ТВС Sound Knowledge: Podcasting Praxis and Questions of Aurality/Orality in Research Methodologies Dario Llinares ТВС Optimising your Resilience Trevor Bibic ТВС 13:15 to 14:30 Lunch & Feedback Questionnaires Main Building Café and Canteen area Student Funding Drop-in Jane Gawthrope and Carol Hughes Main Building M2 CV 1-to-1 Harriet Hawkins, Jay Willink + ?
 Main Building G4 14:30 to 17:00 All rooms in the Main Building are available for meetings, networking and group work for anyone who would like to use them.